Production Records

 Production date

-The date production started — typically the day the batch transitioned to In progress on /batches.
+The date production started — typically the day the batch transitioned to In progress on the Batches board.
 Used to determine which monthly report the batch belongs to.

 Bottling date